-\myparagraph{GPG \& Notary Issues} Issues associated with previously existing tools played a major role in practitioners' decisions to switch to Sigstore.
-GPG-based signing implementations have historically been criticized for key management challenges and usability concerns.
-Our participants echoed these issues, citing additional factors such as low adoption rates, steep learning curves, and limited integration with modern technologies.

-Notary-related concerns primarily revolved around customer demands, compatibility with other technologies, and infrequent updates.
+Issues with previously existing tools played a major role in practitioners’ decisions to switch to Sigstore.
+Both GPG- and Notary-based signing implementations were reported as problematic.
+GPG has long been criticized for key management challenges and usability concerns, and our participants echoed these issues, citing additional factors such as low adoption rates, steep learning curves, and limited integration with modern technologies.
+Notary-related issues primarily concerned customer demands, compatibility with other technologies, and infrequent updates.
 Key and identity management challenges were common to both GPG and Notary.
 Meanwhile, users of proprietary signing tools faced difficulties with complex setup processes.